4amVim/gamePyd/README.md

-# PYXInput
+# gamePyd

-A Python Library for emulating xbox controllers on Windows as well as reading the state of controllers using standard XInput.
-This is an adaptation of the the vXbox by vJoy made by user `bayangan1991` [at](https://github.com/bayangan1991/PYXInput) that makes it way more fun to use.
-The original implementation can be found at [vXboxInterface](http://vjoystick.sourceforge.net/site/index.php/vxbox) but be aware it will not function with the project.
-This fork's purpose is to improve upon readability, useability and bling bling.
+This python library aims to make reading and emulating xbox controllers trivial on Windows.
+We use `nefarius`'s [ScpVBus](https://github.com/nefarius/ScpVBus) to interact with XInput, and provide helper functions for most encountered use cases along with exposing the building blocks of them for easy extensibility.

 ## Prerequisites

 This library should work with anything after Python 3.6, albeit testing has only been done on 3.8.4 and later.
+Currently the only supported OS is Windows 10.

 To use the Virtual Controller object, you need `ScpVBus`.
 For ease [one of it's versions](https://github.com/shauleiz/vXboxInterface) is included in this project.
 More information about the original can be found at [nefarius's archived repo](https://github.com/nefarius/ScpVBus).
 You'll probably also require [x360ce](https://www.x360ce.com/#Help_Old_Version) for easing the connection to games as well as debugging it.
 I've included it's older version as that's the one that worked for me.

 ### Installing ScpVbus
+We need ScpVBus to talk to Windows about gamepad related details:
 Open an elevated cmd command prompt in the ScpVBus-x64 directory and run `devcon.exe install ScpVBus.inf Root\ScpVBus`.
 Successful run is indicated by the following message:

     Device node created.
 Install is complete when drivers are installed...